• Best 30lb Reels for Saltwater Fishing

 What line should I use for surf fishing?

 15–20lb braid (PowerPro or J-Braid Grand) with a 12–20lb fluorocarbon leader (Berkley Vanish).
 Connect with an FG knot.
-See our complete line guide for more detail.
+See the complete line guide for more detail.

 What’s the best budget surf reel?

 The Daiwa BG MQ 4000.
 The Monocoque body is more rigid than anything else at this price, and 17.6 lbs of drag handles all SoCal surf species.
-It’s not fully sealed like the Spinfisher, so rinse it thoroughly after every session, but at well under $150 it’s an excellent entry-level surf reel.
+It’s not fully sealed like the Spinfisher, so rinse it thoroughly after every session.
+At well under $150 it’s an excellent entry-level surf reel.

 Penn Spinfisher or Shimano Saragosa for surf?